LinkedIn Analytics: Top 5 Metrics to Track

 LinkedIn Follower Demographics Example

 What role does your client play within an organization?
-Are they decision makers?
-You can see if your audience comes from small businesses or large corporations, what job function they have within their company, and even their location.
+Are they decision-makers?
+You can use a LinkedIn analytics tool to see if your audience comes from small businesses or large corporations, what job function they have within their company, and even their location.

 Do you want to target specific verticals?
 If so, you can target the industry most of your viewers work in.
 When combined with CTR and Engagement Rate, you can very clearly determine who loves your content and craft your updates just for them.